Aceclidine: Mechanism of action

-Aceclidine is a selective muscarinic acetylcholine receptor agonist used primarily as an ophthalmic agent.
+Aceclidine is a selective muscarinic acetylcholine receptor agonist used primarily in ophthalmology.
 Its mechanism of action involves binding preferentially to muscarinic receptors on the iris sphincter muscle, leading to pupillary constriction (miosis) with minimal stimulation of the ciliary muscle.
 Unlike non-selective miotic agents such as pilocarpine, aceclidine's selectivity results in a pronounced reduction in pupil size without significant induction of accommodation or myopic shift, thereby minimizing side effects like lens thickening or accommodative spasm.
 This targeted action is leveraged in the treatment of presbyopia, where the drug induces a “pinhole” effect: by creating a small, stable pupil, aceclidine increases the depth of focus and improves near vision while maintaining distance visual acuity.
 Its limited activity on the ciliary muscle distinguishes it from other cholinergic agonists and offers a favorable safety profile, with a reduced risk of retina or vitreous traction and fewer accommodative disturbances.

 Chemistry

-Aceclidine is an organic compound that is structurally related to quinuclidine.
-As such its alternative name is 3-acetoxyquinuclidine.
-Its protonated derivative has a pKa of 9.3.
+Aceclidine is also known as 3-acetoxyquinuclidine.
+The protonated derivative has a pKa of 9.3.

 History

-Aceclidine (3-acetoxyquinuclidine) was first synthesized by researchers in the Soviet Union in the early 1960s, and its mitotic properties were subsequently investigated for glaucoma therapy.
+This compound was first synthesized by researchers in the Soviet Union in the early 1960s, and was subsequently investigated for glaucoma therapy.
 It was introduced in European ophthalmology by the late 1960s.
 In several European countries, it was marketed by Chibret under the trade name Glaucostat.
 Although not approved in the United States at that time, it was used clinically in other countries as a topical agent to lower intraocular pressure.
 By the 1970s, it was available under various brand names, including Glaucostat, Glaucotat, Glaunorm, and Glaudin.
 A combination product with epinephrine was also marketed as Glaucadrine.
 These formulations were used to manage glaucoma, particularly in cases where miosis facilitates a reduction in intraocular pressure.